FedericoOssi/SCRIPTS/README.md

 # SCRIPTS
-In this github account we store all useful scripts to perform analysis with animal tracking data.
+In this github account we store all useful scripts to perform analysis with animal tracking data and all students useful scripts (students_work).

 Each markdown (md) focusses on a certain topic:

 ## [Home range estimation methods](HOME_RANGE_ESTIMATION.md)